 Armenia launched its protected areas system in 1958 with creation of three strict nature reserves and nine sanctuaries.
 Today, the country still has three strict nature reserves (39,615 ha), plus two national parks (174,100 ha) and 23 sanctuaries - totaling 316,954 ha or 10.64 percent of the country (2.13 percent corresponds to IUCN I-II and 5.04 percent to IUCN IV).
 Nearly two-thirds of the plant and animal species found in Armenia are represented within protected areas; however there is a bias toward forest habitats.
 New protected areas need to be established in Armenia to connect existing reserves and represent other ecosystems.
-The Ministry of Nature Protection of Armenia has elaborated a National Strategy and Action Plan on Developing Specially Protected areas by ensuring the network corresponds to international agreements, standards, and criteria.
+The Ministry of Nature Protection of Armenia has elaborated a National Strategy and Action Plan on Developing Specially Protected Areas, which was approved in 2002.
+The purpose of the strategy is to improve the system of specially protected areas by ensuring the network corresponds to international agreements, standards, and criteria.
 The plan calls for creating several new strict nature reserves and national parks, including Arevik and Zangezur in southern Armenia, Arpi in the central part of the country, and Arpi Lake in northwestern Armenia (in PCAs 42, 43, 46, 51).